mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ~~~

-When ACTION is triggered, Spark will optimize
+When ACTION is triggered, Spark will evaluate
-all of the transformations `{ t1, t2, t3, t4 }`
+and optimize all of the preceding transformations
-before finding the `num_of_elmenets`.
-This is
+`{ t1, t2, t3, t4 }` before finding the
-called Lazy binding.
+`num_of_elmenets`.
+This is called Lazy binding.

 For details see [Explain Spark Lazy Evaluation in Detail](https://www.projectpro.io/recipes/explain-spark-lazy-evaluation-detail#mcetoc_1g4q4209k8).